fossabot/wp-metabox/readme.md

 function th_register( $ninecodes_metabox, $post_type ) {

-        // Register managers, sections, controls, and settings here.
+        // Register metaboxes, sections, controls, and settings here.
 }
 ```

-#### Registering a manager
+#### Registering a metabox

-A **manager** is a group of sections, controls, and settings.
+A **metabox** is a group of sections, controls, and settings.
 It's displayed as a single meta box.
-There can be multiple managers per screen (don't try multiples yet).
+There can be multiple metaboxes per screen (don't try multiples yet).

 ```
-$ninecodes_metabox->register_manager(
+$ninecodes_metabox->register_metabox(
         'example',
         array(
         	'label'     => esc_html__( 'Example', 'your-textdomain' ),